 On the day of the trial, the list of trials are posted in the lobby and indicate the courtroom.
 Witnesses should wait outside the courtroom until they are called to go in.
 A witness should not discuss her evidence with other witnesses.
 If the case is a criminal case, the witness would go to the Crown Counsel's office.
 Typically in criminal matters, the witnesses are subpoenaed to court and the subpoena requires them to go to the Crown Counsel office before the trial time.
-While a witness is waiting to testify there may be delays so it is wise to bring a book or magazine to read.
+While a witness is waiting to testify, there may be delays so it is wise to bring a book or magazine to read.
 A service provider or friend or relative may accompany you as long as they are not witnesses to the case as well.

 Witnesses testify from a witness box at the front of the courtroom.
 The Court clerk will read the oath and ask you to swear or affirm to tell the truth.
 The witnesses will be asked to say and spell their names and sometimes may be asked their addresses.
 If the witness does not want to disclose their address, for example for safety reasons, this should be raised with the judge and if the proceeding is a criminal matter this should be raised with Crown Counsel before the trial.
-The lawyer who called you will first question you and then the lawyer for the other side will question you and this is called cross-examination.
+The lawyer who called you will question you first, and then the lawyer for the other side will question you.
+These processes are called direct examination and cross-examination.
 The Judge may also ask you questions and what the witness calls the judge is based on the Court practice.
-In Provincial Court, the formal title is "Your Honour" and in the Supreme Court and the Court of Appeal the titles are "My Lady" or My Lord" or "Your Lordship" or "Your Ladyship."
+In Provincial Court, the formal title is "Your Honour" and in the Supreme Court and the Court of Appeal the title is "Justice".
+The proper way of addressing them, as the context requires, is as follows: "Chief Justice", "Madam Justice", and "Mr. Justice".